How many credits do I need to be eligible to transfer?

 Any amount of transfer credit from a regionally accredited institution qualifies you to apply as a transfer student.

 Do I need to submit SAT or ACT scores?

-Do I need to have completed an associate degree to apply?
+Do I need to complete an associate degree before I apply?

 An associate degree is not required to transfer to the UW Tacoma.